HolixSF/rails-chat-app/README.md

 A simple real-time messaging application using Action Cable in Rails 5.

+Feel free to use this as a template to get started with WebSockets in Rails 5!

 # Features

 * Devise for User Auth

 * Bootstrap for styling

-## Feel free to use this as a template to get started with WebSockets in Rails 5!
+# License

+This project is licensed under the terms of the MIT license.